Wild edible and medicinal plants of British Columbia: Roots, sprouts, leaves, and rhizomes

-Berries and seaweeds are widely eaten by the First Nations peoples of British Columbia.
 Traditionally, root vegetables held a very high status in First Nations food systems.
 Root vegetables were important for food, ceremonial and economic reasons.
 Some nations held a First Roots ceremony to show respect for the roots before the community went digging for their needs.
 Roots were dried in large quantities, traded from one place to another and were kept as a "back-up" in times of food shortage.
+Traditionally, for the Kwakwaka'wakw village of Haada, trade in root vegetables (springbank clover (Trifolium wormskioldii), silverweed and northern riceroot (Fritillaria camschatcensis) with the Nuxalk and Heiltsuk was an important part of their regional economy.

 For example, during the summer months, St'at'imc, Nlaka'pamux and Secwepemc women would dig the corms of yellow glacier lily (Erythronium grandiflorum).
 Families would gather upwards of 2000 lbs.
 The corms were cleaned then steamed or pit-cooked.
 Large quantities of yellow glacier lily roots would be dried for later use or for trade.

 In addition, Camas used to be an important staple across Southern BC.
 Access to and the use of camas by Interior communities was made possible through trade from the peoples of what is now northern Washington.
 Large camas beds on southern Vancouver Island and the Gulf Islands were kept free of invading plants through regular clearing and burning.
-Traditionally, for the Kwakwaka'wakw village of Haada, trade in root vegetables (springbank clover (Trifolium wormskioldii), silverweed and northern riceroot (Fritillaria camschatcensis) with the Nuxalk and Heiltsuk was an important part of their regional economy.